-Members may enter up to two exhibits with no more than one per class number.
-Member applies the elements and principles of design to create work that may incorporate pieces that have been designed or created by others such as instructional patterns, pre-stamped or printed outlines, rubber stamps, commercial stencils, stickers, printed papers, etc. The explanation to the judge should explain how the member made the decisions about how to incorporate these pieces into the total design.
+Members may enter up to two exhibits with no more than two per class number.
+Members apply the elements and principles of design to create work that may incorporate pieces that have been designed or created by others such as instructional patterns, pre-stamped or printed outlines, rubber stamps, commercial stencils, stickers, printed papers, etc. The explanation to the judge should explain how the member made the decisions about how to incorporate these pieces into the total design.
 The pre-designed component must not be the total design.

 231 300 01: Painting on surfaces - decorative painting on any surface (wood, metal, glass, plastic, cement, fiber, plaster, paper) using any paint medium and the aid of a pre-designed instructional pattern.
+May also include techniques such as pour of fluid painting.

-231 300 02: Stenciling / Printing / Stamping - work created using stenciling, etching, printing, or stamping techniques with the aid of stencils, forms, stamps or designs that the member did not create themselves.
+231 300 02: Stenciling / Printing / Stamping - work created using stenciling, etching, printing, or stamping techniques with the aid of stencils, forms, stamps or designs that the members did not create themselves.
 In some cases, the exhibit may be up to five smaller items that use the same technique based around a theme. (example: five note cards using nature stamps)

 231 300 03: Assemblage - Scrapbooking / Collage / Decoupage - Work should be assembled in a manner that maintains the form as a permanent structure.
 Scrapbooking exhibit should no more than two scrapbook or memory book pages based on a single theme and protected by plastic sleeves.
 Exhibits with two items or pages should have them all labeled and securely attached to each other.
 NO LEGOS.
+May also include mosaics such as diamond art.

 231 300 04: Cast Ceramics - Slip cast item made from earthenware, stoneware, or porcelain.